Macquarie Island Station

-The Macquarie Island Station is a permanent Australian subantarctic research base on Macquarie Island, commonly called Macca, situated in the Southern Ocean and located approximately halfway between mainland Australia and Antarctica, managed by the Australian Antarctic Division (AAD).
+The Macquarie Island Station, commonly called Macca, is a permanent Australian subantarctic research base on Macquarie Island, situated in the Southern Ocean and located approximately halfway between Mainland Australia and Antarctica, managed by the Australian Antarctic Division (AAD).
 The station lies at the base of Wireless Hill, between two bays on the isthmus at the northern end of the island.

-The island and its surrounding waters are administered as a nature reserve by the Tasmanian Government Parks and Wildlife Service.
-In 1997 the island was inscribed on the UNESCO World Heritage List as a site of major geoconservation significance, being the only place on earth where rocks from the earth's mantle are actively exposed above sea-level.
+The island and its surrounding waters are administered as a nature reserve by the Tasmania Parks and Wildlife Service.
+In 1997, the island was inscribed on the UNESCO World Heritage List as a site of major geoconservation significance, being the only place on Earth where rocks from the Earth's mantle are actively exposed above sea-level.

 Purpose

 The research station is operated by the Australian Antarctic Division.
 Scientific research on the island is focused around biology, geosciences, meteorology, and human impact on the environment.
 Macquarie island birds breed on the island so wildlife management and counting is key to a number of research projects.
 Monitoring is also undertaken for the Australian Radiation Protection and Nuclear Safety Agency to detect radioactive debris from atmospheric explosions or vented by underground or underwater nuclear explosions.
 Macquarie Island is an important global monitoring location for scientific research, including monitoring southern hemisphere climatic data by Geoscience Australia.